Nonclassical States for Non-Hermitian Hamiltonians with the Oscillator Spectrum: Nonclassical states for non-Hermitian oscillators

-Using (\ref{bound}), we may fix the value of $K$ to analyze the behavior of the above variances in the set of allowed mean energies ${\cal E}_b$ for specific values of $r$ and $w$.
-Some results for $K=10$ are shown in Fig.~\ref{FigVB}.
-We always find a subset of mean energies where the distorted quadrature $X_w$ is squeezed since $(\Delta X_w)^2 < \tfrac14 \langle I_w \rangle_b$.
-In turn, the squeezing of $P_w$ occurs for $r=0$ only, and it is not as strong as that of $X_w$ because $(\Delta P_w)^2$ is just slightly greater than $\tfrac14 \langle I_w \rangle_b$.
-The latter can be appreciated in the upper row of Fig.~\ref{FigVB} for the lower mean energies.
-On the other hand, $\vert \phi_{K,r}^b \rangle$ is a minimal uncertainty state only at the lowest mean energy for either (i) $r=0$ and any value of $w$, or (ii) $r=2$ and $w=0$.
+It may be shown that there is always a subset of the mean energies (\ref{enbin})-(\ref{bound}) for which $(\Delta X_w)^2 < \tfrac14 \langle I_w \rangle_b$.
+Thus, it is always possible to find a mean energy ${\cal E}_b$ producing the squeezing of the distorted quadrature $X_w$.
+The latter is illustrated in Fig.~\ref{FigVB} for $r=2$, $N=10$ and two different values of $w$.
+In turn, the squeezing of $P_w$ occurs for $r=0$ only, and it is not as strong as the one suffered by $X_w$ since $(\Delta P_w)^2$ is just slightly larger than $\tfrac14 \langle I_w \rangle_b$.
+In general, the optimized binomial states (\ref{finite}) are of minimal uncertainty (i.e., they are classical states) only at the lowest mean energy for either (i) $r=0$ and any value of $w$, or (ii) $r=2$ and $w=0$.